Doing better business – building a healthier workforce

 It’s no revelation that a healthy diet coupled with plenty of exercise is great for our all-round health and wellbeing, but our busy lives can often get in the way of good intentions.

-Whether you have a workplace canteen or restaurant, vending machines or just a communal kitchen area, providing healthy options at work, even if it’s just access to fruit or salads are likely to be appreciated.
+Hopefully, 2021 will see many of us be able to return to the workplace.
+And whether you have a workplace canteen or restaurant, vending machines or just a communal kitchen area, providing healthy options at work, even if it’s just access to fruit or salads are likely to be appreciated.

 Making time for the gym or exercise classes or any physical activity can sometimes be difficult.

 Or employees may not have the money for gym membership or classes.

 While some businesses may offer a gym subsidy as an employee benefit, others won’t have the budget.
 The good news is that exercise needn’t cost a penny or impact on the working day.